 To get you started, here is a small selection of extremely simple twig models that was used early on in development.
 They have no textures and their geometry is very crude.
 Play around with these twigs to see how twigs of different sizes work and how even simple twigs can have a high impact.
 For these simple twigs, you will want to set the Viewport Detail to 1.0, or you will get funky geometry.

-To learn more about twigs and how to distribute them, read Build.
+To learn more about twigs and how to instance them on your trees, read Build.

 Fagus sylvatica ‘Purpurea’ – purple beeches are used to steel the show.
 They are planted as solitary trees in big parks or stately gardens.

 Most trees are green, but many also have purple red variants.
 Examples are plum, maple, beech and the very popular red Japanese maple.
 Most of these genetic variations are quite rare in nature, but people love rare things and so we started propagating these trees.
 A single purple beech tree that was found in Germany over 300 years ago is believed to be the ancestor of the majority of trees now planted in parks and gardens.

 Carpinus betulus – hornbeam stands out with its abundance of winged fruit.
 The bright green color contrasts with the darker green of the sharply detailed leaves.

 Tilia cordata – an elegant species of linden tree, with much smaller leaves.
 With only one third the size of a regular linden leaf, it gives this tree a very fine appearance, in contrast to the bold character of common linden.

 Fraxinus angustifolia – narrow-leaved ash is closely related to olive.
 The feathery appearance makes it an airy tree that feels distinctly Mediterranean, and this is where it mostly grows naturally.